merenlab/anvio/anvio/docs/programs/anvi-compute-enrichment-scores.md

 ## Parameters common to all options

-If you provide the `--exclude-ungrouped` parameter, then genomes (or samples) without a category in the provided `--category-variable` will be excluded from the analysis.
-(By default, these genomes/samples go into their own 'ungrouped' category.)
+If you provide the `--include-ungrouped` parameter, then genomes (or samples) without a group will be included from the analysis.
+(By default, these genomes/samples are ignored.)
+For the pangenome case, these genomes are those without a category in the provided `--category-variable`.
+For metabolic modules or the genomes in groups case, these samples/genomes are those with an empty value in the 'group' column (of either the %(groups-txt)s or the %(external-genomes)s/%(internal-genomes)s files).